You already know this: the global energy landscape is changing. And you’re probably wondering how it will af...16 March 2022

 Four Ways Your Business Can Support the Environment in 2022 and Beyond19 April 2022

 Fifty years ago, the first Earth Day was celebrated to raise awareness about such significant environmental challenges as water and air pollution and the urgent need to protect nature from human activity.
 It started with the idea of one man who wanted to attract the attention of Americans to the problem of scarce natural resources and promote the concept of living in a more sustainable way.

 Today, hundreds of organizations and millions of people across the world take part in various activities not only on Earth Day but throughout the year.
-A famous example is Earth Hour which usually takes place at the end of March.
+One worldwide famous example is Earth Hour which usually takes place at the end of March.
 The idea is simple: you turn off the lights to prove that even small, baby-step actions are powerful when done by millions.
 While you might not see any immediate benefits of turning the lights off for an hour for your household, being mindful about how you use electricity is already a huge step.

-This year, the overarching Earth Day theme is “Invest in Our Planet.”
 In this article, we’re looking at the ways your business can become a part of the global community that believes in a sustainable future and is ready to act on it.

 Why Bother About Your Business’s Carbon Neutrality and Sustainability

 Canada and US have recently joined over 120 countries in commitment to becoming carbon neutral by 2050.
 On top of that, Canada has also increased its greenhouse gas (GHG) reduction targets for 2030 and now aims at cutting GHG emissions by 40 to 45 percent below 2005 levels.